sparrowcode/AlertKit/Readme.md

 ## Usage

+For now supporting `Done`, `Heart`, `Error` &  `Message` presets.
 Sometimes it may require deep customization.
 In this section, I will show you what you can do.

 ### Duration